Common name: Brown marmorated stink bug

-The brown marmorated stink bug or BMSB (Halyomorpha halys) is a relatively new pest for the Chicago area.
+The brown marmorated stink bug is a relatively new pest for the Chicago area.
 There are many species of stink bug, but they are not all pests.
-Some are predators feeding on other insects and some are plants pests but do only minor damage.
-BMSB is non-native; it was introduced from Asia.
+Some are predators feeding on other insects and some are plant pests but do only minor damage.
+BMSB is non-native, and was introduced from Asia.

-BMSB spends the winter as adults in homes and other protected sites.They may be easily spotted in the home in late autumn as they enter the home through cracks and crevices.
+Brown marmorated stink bugs (BMSB) spend the winter as adults in homes and other protected sites.They may be easily spotted in the home in late autumn as they enter through cracks and crevices.
 Once in the home, they hide in attics and other out-of-the-way places.
 While in the house, this insect does not feed or reproduce.
-BMSB does not bite and doe not carry diseases.
+BMSB does not bite and does not carry disease.

 If the insect becomes a problem in gardens, there are stink bug traps available for sale that can be used to reduce populations outside.

-The pesticide information presented here is current with federal and state regulations.
+The pesticide information presented in this publication is current with federal and state regulations.
 The user is responsible for determining that the intended use is consistent with the label of the product being used.
 The information given here is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement made by The Morton Arboretum.
-Use pesticides safely and wisely; read and follow label directions.